-Primarily working from within what became known as visual cultures, I have a critical interest in the development of this field.
+Primarily working from within what became known as visual cultures, I have a critical interest in the further development of this field.
 I am a reflective visual arts practitioner with research interests across a number of fields of design, art, philosophy.
 I am interested in the intersection of subjective formations, disciplinary boundaries and class, gender and race, protest and resistance to neo-colonial hegemony and patriarchy.
-My work pivots around the idea that the everyday provides the material for multiple subjectivities, made manifest through the performances of what is known as 'popular' culture.
-My recent work includes a number of series of artworks that explore a collision between different regimes of signification following on from Guattari's semiotics, and James Williams reframing of the sign as a process rather than an indexing of an object or event, and I welcome discussion on any or all aspects of signification, affect or the machinery of the control society through the practice led study of everyday 'popular' visual cultures.
+My work pivots around the idea that the everyday provides the material for multiple subjectivities, made manifest through the performance of what is known as 'popular' culture.
+My recent work includes a number of series of artworks that explore a collision between different regimes of signification following on from Felix Guattari's distinctive take on semiotics, and James Williams reframing of the sign as a process.
+I welcome further discussion on any or all aspects of signification, affect, and the control society, which I examine primarily through the practice led study of everyday 'popular' visual cultures.

 My teaching practice includes the nominal leadership of the second year Illustration pathway, as well as some dissertation supervision with third year students on both the Graphic Design and Illustration pathways.
 I am keen to emphasise the developmental and reflective capacity for practice led learning within a pedagogic context.
 I enjoy planning and developing the curriculum in a way that challenges habit and orthodoxy within a dynamic social environment.
 I aim to be socially and politically inclusive in my teaching, using a number of strategies for developed during my post graduate artist / teacher training at the Institute of Education in London.